 Bozenka Shepherd (@bo_thebuilder) is a nano influencer artist and woodworker.
 She took over Bloomscape’s account for a room makeover.
 Bozenka’s sunroom got a facelift thanks to her woodworking skills and Bloomscape’s greenery.

 Denise is a wellness advocate and mommy influencer from Brooklyn, NY.
 This micro influencer partnered with Bloomscape to talk about the benefits that plants offer to children, like a connection to nature and a sense of responsibility.

 And to celebrate Earth Day back in April, Bloomscape collaborated with yoga influencer Alice Lucas for a live breathing and meditation class.

-Bloomscape did several things right to double their growth in 2020.
-They worked with nano and micro influencers, who offer high engagement.
+Bloomscape did several things right to double its growth in 2020.
+They worked with nano and micro-influencers, who offer high engagement.
 They worked with influencers from various categories to show how plants play a wider role in our lives.
-And, they provided content of value during a global pandemic, when many people turned to social media for ways to improve their life at home.
+And, they provided the content of value during a global pandemic, when many people turned to social media for ways to improve their life at home.